 In addition to the benefits coverage otherwise available, you may be eligible for a travel benefit when you use certain providers.

-When services are referred by Raymond D. Wells PSC (also known as "Wells PSC") or coordinated by Care Coordination, the travel benefit is available when you receive treatment from:
+When services are referred by or through Care Coordination, the travel benefit is available when you receive treatment from:

 - A Center of Expertise for a designated procedure

 - University of Kentucky's A.B.
 Chandler and Good Samaritan Hospitals

 - A Bundled Surgery Services provider

 The following table clarifies the preauthorization, referral/coordination, and pre-approval requirements related to the travel benefit:

 |If you receive care from...||Is preauthorization for the health care services required to avoid the 25% benefit penalty (100% benefit penalty for transplants)?||Is referral assistance by Care Coordination required to receive the highest level of medical coverage?||Is referral assistance by Care Coordination required to receive the travel benefit?||Is pre-approval of travel expenses through Care Coordination required to receive the travel benefit?|